1920

 In Paris, Xu is one of the first Asian artists and perhaps even the first Chinese artist to practice oil painting.
 He temporarily abandons the figurative Chinese themes to bring his personal vision of the ancient European painting.
 At that time his name is spelled Jupeon.

 Xu rightly observed that Western mythology provides an excuse to show the nude in erotic positions.
-On April 3 in Hong Kong, Sotheby's sells a Sleeping Venus, oil on canvas 62 x 95 cm painted in Paris in 1920-1921 and signed in Chinese, lot 1034 estimated HK $ 40M.
+A Sleeping Venus, oil on canvas 62 x 95 cm painted in Paris in 1920-1921 and signed in Chinese, was sold for HK $ 47M from a lower estimate of HK $ 40M by Sotheby's on April 3, 2016, lot 1034.

 The naked woman is lying on the grass in a lascivious attitude reminiscent of female positions by Courbet.
 The mythological inspiration for this ideal woman is confirmed by two little satyrs emerging away from a grove.